-Assistant Professor of Theology and the Global South
+Assistant Professor of Theology & the Global South

 Dr. Samuel Deressa began teaching part-time at Concordia in 2016 and joined the faculty full-time in 2018.
 He serves as a pre-seminary coordinator for the Department of Theology and Ministry.
 Previously, he was a member of Faculty of Theology (Gudina Tumsa Chair for Justice), 2008-2011, at the Mekane Yesus Seminary, Addis Ababa, Ethiopia.
 Deressa teaches courses on Global Christianity, Creation Care, Christian-Muslim Relations, and biblical Christianity.